zmartens13/SAS/README.md

     And presses enter
     Then the user should see a confirmation message And be asked if they want to update another task

+#### Scenario: User tries to delete a task number out of bounds
+    Given the user is at the delete task menu
+    When the user is prompted to choose a task to delete And gives an index outside of the listed tasks
+    The user should see a message that the chosen number is not valid And be prompted to choose another task to update